bmarvinb/CS61A/README.md

-# The Structure and Interpretation of Computer Programs
+# CS61A: The Structure and Interpretation of Computer Programs

-## Progress
-- [x] Building Abstractions with Functions
-- [x] Building Abstractions with Data
-- [ ] Interpreting Computer Programs
-- [ ] Data Processing